Sarishatheiveegan/Read-from-CSV/README.md

 ## OUTPUT:
 ![alt text](<Screenshot 2024-05-15 105554.png>)
 ## RESULT:
-Thus the program is written to read the csv file.
+Thus the program is written to read the csv file successfully using python programming.